Skip to content

 controller_cls = _define_users_controller_class_di(ctx)

-controller_cls.path = path
+controller_cls.path = settings.path

-return controller_cls
+return _mark_litestar_auth_route_handler(controller_cls)

-create_verify_controller(*, rate_limit_config=None, path='/auth', user_read_schema=UserRead)
+create_verify_controller(*, rate_limit_config=None, path='/auth', user_read_schema=UserRead, verify_minimum_response_seconds=DEFAULT_MINIMUM_RESPONSE_SECONDS, request_verify_minimum_response_seconds=DEFAULT_MINIMUM_RESPONSE_SECONDS, unsafe_testing=False)

 Return a controller subclass that resolves the user manager via Litestar DI.